 Fennel Salad with Orange Vinaigrette

-- 2 small fennel bulbs save feathery fronds for garnish
+- 1 medium fennel bulb save feathery fronds for garnish

 - 1 large orange